 - ensure your accommodation is mosquito proof

-- take measures to avoid insect bites, including always insect repellent and wearing long, loose-fitting, light-coloured clothing
+- use insect repellent and wear long, loose-fitting, light-coloured clothing

 - get vaccinated against Japanese encephalitis before you travel

-- if you are pregnant, defer non-essential travel to Zika-affected areas.
+- if pregnant, defer non-essential travel to Zika-affected areas.

 Smoke haze occurs from June to October.
-Monitor the haze situation and any health warnings issued by the Singapore Government.
+Monitor any health warnings issued by the Singapore Government.
 Seek medical advice as appropriate.
 Singapore's

 National Environment Agencywebsite provides updates when smoke haze occurs and contains more information about related public health issues.